Peter and Paul Fortress is where you can get a feel for St Petersburg’s more than 300 year old

 The Mint displays coin collections and commemorative medals that were usually designed by Bartolomeo Carlo Rastrelli.
 While, the Printing workshop contains printing and ceramica relics.
 The mint was moved from Moscow in 1724 and originally housed in the Trubetskoi and Naryshkin bastions.

-St. Petersburg locals who are familiar with different ways to reach The Peter and Paul Cathedral unanimously suggest walking.
+St. Petersburg locals who are familiar with different ways to reach The Peter and Paul Fortress unanimously suggest walking.
 The quickest route with the most spectacular view is a walk across the Troitsky Bridge.
-The best advice provided to visitors is to obtain a map of the city, mark your hotel and The Peter and Paul Fortress and from there, it will be easy to figure out your walking route.
+The best advice we can give you is to get a map of the city, mark your hotel and The Peter and Paul Fortress and from there, it will be easy to figure out your walking route.

 Visiting the island is free, so anyone can enter the fortress and walk around, but if you wish to visit the Cathedral and the graves of the former rulers and their families together with